 And yet Gallaudet may have been more expensive back then.
 The 1900 tuition was $250, which in terms of 2016 commodity value is $19500—not so far off the current tuition of $19,852 for an undergraduate student, including a health insurance fee.
 But, when you consider the value of $250 as a proportion of someone’s income in 2016, it is the equivalent of $52,800—more than twice the current fee.
 (All inflation calculations are courtesy of Measuring Worth.)

-Because she has to, Della lipreads.
+Because she has to, Della reads lips.
 Unlike some of the movies Swinbourne skewers, she does not do it from too far away (though I stretch her abilities a little in the Clarke’s cafe scene), nor does she do it in the dark (though in one scene, only the couple’s faces are illuminated).
 She can read some people better than others, which my research suggests is common.
 (And guess what?
 The easiest person for her to read is our hero, Moss.
 But, duh, romance.)
 She cannot read anyone with a mustache, which hides the lips—also a note from my research.
 And she prefers full sentences to fragments.
 Why?
 Because only about 30% of speech is readable, according to Albany Jacobson Eckert.
 That means context is everything, especially when dealing with commonly confused words—which are different pairings than a hearing person would confuse.
-A few times in Hotel Oriente, I let Della make mistakes, get frustrated, and develop a headache because lipreading is really, really hard work.
+A few times in Hotel Oriente, I let Della make mistakes, get frustrated, and develop a headache because speechreading is really, really hard work.
 Is she still maybe a little too good at it at times?
 Probably.
-(Again, romance.)
 But I did take hope from Dr. Neil Bauman‘s remarks that while only 23% of hard-of-hearing people become effective speechreaders, women tend to be more effective than men.
 Also, nonverbal cues are important, as are vibrations and light.

 All this being said, I am guilty of #5 on Swinbourne’s list: letting her fall in love with the first person who shows a serious interest.
 (Della does reference another gentleman back in Washington, before her trip to Manila.
 And Della and Moss’s quick courtship is really a function of the time period, when women were less experienced than their male counterparts.
+And romance genre conventions.
 But, yeah, sorry.
 Mea culpa.)
 There is probably so much more I missed, too, and I apologize.

 Since there are no other deaf people that Della knows in her corner of Manila, there is no real treatment of Deaf Culture and its rewards, nor would I be the best person to translate these ideas to the page.
 Still, I would consider Hotel Oriente a form of cross-cultural romance, like my other books.
 ‘Cause that’s my jam.